ta-data-bcn/lab-understanding-others-code/understanding_joseps_code.md

 - Creating a separated script for all the functions.
 - Each function has a description that is used as a documentation and that can be accessed on Pycharm by shift+tab.
 - good naming of variables (WhatToDo).
 It makes easier for us to understand the code.
+- He has applied PEP8 to improve the code.

 ### Comparison with the first version of the code.
 Do you think the improvement is significant?
 - Josep has added more descriptions of what each function does, and it can be accessed as a documention.